Facebook Pixel How to Choose the Perfect Macro Lens

 How to Choose the Perfect Macro Lens - tulip macro photo

-Another tulip photograph that was taken with the Nikon 60mm f/2.8D.
+Another tulip photograph that I captured with the Nikon 60mm f/2.8D.

-Finally, you might consider the Nikon 60mm f/2.8D (at $517).
-This lens is near and dear to my heart because it was the first macro lens I ever purchased.
+I also want to briefly mention the Nikon 60mm f/2.8D, which is near and dear to my heart because it was the first macro lens I ever purchased.
+At this point, the lens is only available on the used market, but that can work in your favor, as you can purchase it for ultra-low prices.
 I was always quite impressed by its sharpness.
 It is worth noting that the autofocus is quite slow, but I always use manual focus when shooting macro (and you probably should, too!), so this was not a problem.

 60mm nikon macro photography tulip flower - How to Choose the Perfect Macro Lens